If you own an electric generator, either portable or permanently installed, you could save someone's life by connecting and using it properly.

 A generator that is connected to your home or business is also connected to the Alameda Municipal Power electrical system.
 When the lights go out, our crews go out to restore power.
 If your generator is connected, it could send electricity into our system, or backfeed.
 Our crews won't know of the danger that is present and could be electrocuted.

-Four Easy Steps to Safe Generator Operation
+Safe Generator Operation

 Use only a generator that is permanently connected to your system by means of a manual double-throw switch or an automatic transfer switch.